-In the Comparative Advantage courses, you will meet Jack Of All Trades, a most awesome superhero.
+In the Comparative Advantage modules, you will meet Jack Of All Trades, a most awesome superhero.
 In all tasks, Jack can do everything better and faster (he has absolute advantage), but does that mean he must do everything while the rest of the people stand around helplessly?
 Find out if justice is served when a formerly idle citizen, Andy, wades through the depths of opportunity cost and the benefits of comparative advantage.

-In this course, students are introduced to absolute advantage, the ability to produce more of a good or service than another producer using the same amount of resources as that producer.
+This module introduces absolute advantage, the ability to produce more of a good or service than another producer using the same amount of resources as that producer.